How to manage a Kubernetes Kosmos cluster

 -self-update

 .
-If the option is not available, redownload the program from S3 bucket. - Now the node will register itself with the Apiserver.
-Once it is ready you will see the same node with two kubelet versions.
+If the option is not available, download the program again from the Object Storage bucket. - Now the node will register itself with the Apiserver.
+Once it is ready, you will see the same node with two kubelet versions.
 The older node should end up

 NotReady